gbtami/pychess-variants/static/docs/torishogi.md

 ![LeftQuail](https://github.com/gbtami/pychess-variants/blob/master/static/images/ShogiGuide/LeftQuail.png) ![RightQuail](https://github.com/gbtami/pychess-variants/blob/master/static/images/ShogiGuide/RightQuail.png)

-The Quails start in the corners of the board and are two separate pieces called the **Left Quail** and the **Right Quail**.
+The Quails (鶉, *uzura*) start in the corners of the board and are two separate pieces called the **Left Quail** and the **Right Quail**.
 Their movements are mirror images of each other.
 Both Quails can move any number of spaces forward (like a Rook or Lance), but they can also move backwards diagonally in the direction away from their starting side of the board.
 For example, the *Left* Quail can move diagonally *right* (in the direction of its talons).
 Finally, they can also move one space diagonally backwards on the opposite side, towards the bird's tail.

 The Quails are tied with the Falcon for being the strongest unpromoted piece in the game.
 However, unlike the Falcon, they cannot promote.

 A note on the kanji set: Traditional sets just use the character for quail on the front and "left" or "right" on the back.
-As players playing online cannot physically peek under the pieces, we put the kanji for left and right on top of the kanji for quail.
+As players playing online cannot physically peek under the pieces, we put the kanji for left (左) and right (右) above the kanji for quail.

 ## Y-shaped pieces (Promoted pieces)